AUTHORIZED REPRESENTATIVE OF LAVISION

 Ultra High-Speed Intensified

-High-speed Intensified Relay Optic System – perfectly pairs with the Shimadzu Hyper Vision HPV-X2 ultra high-speed video camera with up to 10 million frames per second with 6x higher sensitivity (ISO 16000) than conventional video cameras, intensified.
+High-Speed Intensified Relay Optic System – perfectly pairs with the Shimadzu Hyper Vision HPV-X2 ultra high-speed video camera with up to 10 million frames per second with 6x higher sensitivity (ISO 16000) than conventional video cameras, intensified.

 Key Features: